trinhvg/IMPash/README.md

 (Will be available at ECCV Workshop 2022)

-Note: The clearn version will be release later.
+Note: The clean version will be release later.
 ```

 ```